swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 First, we introduce an `Executor` protocol, that serves as the parent protocol of all the specific kinds of executors we'll discuss next.
 It is the simplest kind of executor that does not provide any ordering guarantees about the submitted work.
 It could decide to run the submitted jobs in parallel, or sequentially.

 This protocol has existed in Swift ever since the introduction of Swift Concurrency, however, in this proposal we revise its API to make use of the newly introduced move-only capabilities in the language.
-The existing `UnownedJob` API will be deprecated in favor of one accepting a move-only  `Job`.
-The `UnownedJob` type remains available (and equally unsafe), because today still some usage patterns are not supported by the initial revision of move-only types.
+The existing `UnownedExecutorJob` API will be deprecated in favor of one accepting a move-only  `ExecutorJob`.
+The `UnownedExecutorJob` type remains available (and equally unsafe), because today still some usage patterns are not supported by the initial revision of move-only types.

 The concurrency runtime uses the `enqueue(_:)` method of an executor to schedule some work onto given executor.